gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}
 Let the default values for this time :)

-* Next install React lib as a runtime dependency :
+* Next install the React libs, plus moment to deal with date format later :
 {% highlight shell %}
-npm install --save react@15.3.1 react-dom@15.3.1
+npm install --save react@15.3.1 react-dom@15.3.1 moment
 {% endhighlight %}
+Note : react has a core part and a specific lib to render to DOM

 * Install the babel transpilers as dev dependency :
 {% highlight shell %}